 Durable, high strength and can be used in low weight applications Recyclable?
-Non- biodegradable Lasts for years, can fracture into smaller pieces/ microplastics.
+Non- biodegradable Lasts for years, can fracture into smaller pieces/microplastics.
 Yes, if collected and sorted into separate material reprocessing streams.
 Biodegradable Breaks down in a defined period of time.
 Yes, if separated from nonbiodegradable plastic streams and dealt with separately.
 Cannot be recycled in the same way as non- biodegradable plastic.
 Compostable Material decomposes/ biodegrades in industrial composting conditions.
 Materials that meet an appropriate home composting standard can be composted in home composting systems.
 Separated and sent to industrial composting facilities.
 Not suitable for sending to recycling with other plastics.

-In the UK, it is estimated we use five million tonnes of plastic every year, nearly half of which is packaging.
 Any plastic that evades appropriate collection and treatment that escapes into the environment has the potential to have a long-lasting impact on the environment.